-The Nomination Committee is responsible for ensuring that new Directors are provided with a comprehensive induction programme that includes business briefings by management and site visits.
+New Directors are provided with a comprehensive induction programme that includes business briefings by management and site visits.

 The Board encourages Directors to continue their education and maintain the skills required to discharge their duties by providing professional development opportunities.
 The Company meets all reasonable costs of continuing Director education.